Sheep-y/Automodchef/Config.md

 If not exists, the file will be created when launching the modded game,

-= Logging Level =

-To control logging level, create a text file `Automochef-log.conf` in the same folder as `Automodchef.ini`.
-This file is not automatically created.

-First line controls the log level, which may be Off, Error, Warning, Info (default), or Verbose.
-Second line controls write interval in seconds.
-A non zero value will buffer log entries and write to disk in the background.
-Default 2.

-Log level requires a different file from main config because logging starts at bootstrap, before config file is parsed.

 = Main Config =

 The main config file is a standard ini.